-Pupils arrive at Hillborough Junior School in Year 3 having completed a range of KS1 assessments including:
+Pupils arrive at Hillborough Junior School in Year 3 having experienced a range of pre-Key Stage and KS1 assessments:

 The results of these assessments support teachers in identifying pupils working below, at or above the age-related expectation.
 This judgement, along with our own ‘Baseline’ assessment tests (sat in the early autumn term) are used to guide junior school staff in identifying a starting point from which progress can be measured.